 Get to know blockchain recruiters in your network.
 Headhunters very often take a look at LinkedIn, too.
 If they decide that your professional profile matches the vacancy description they want to fill, you can expect an immediate message.
 It’s crucial to treat LinkedIn profile as a personal portfolio and a showcase page.
 It’s a chance to stand out from the crowd and convince potential employers by showcasing your experience, projects, or blogging activity.

 If you're interested in a particular project, you can of course check job offers directly on its website.
-For example, at Ramp you can find our current vacancies at https://join.ramp.network/.
+For example, at Ramp you can find our current openings on our careers page.
 As the industry grows and the need for web3 staff increases, most crypto companies have similar sections on their websites.

 Blockchain development courses for web3 developers

 Obviously, you have to begin with learning the principles of blockchain technology.
 It’s the core and foundation of every web3 project.